JamieDavis2016/100-days-of-code/log.md

 # This is my log of the next 100 days of code to help me become better at mainly web development
 # I should also consult to my calendar to ensure that I have subjects setup for what I want to learn and plan ahead.

+### Day 12: 01 December, 2018

+**Today's progress**: Time spent: 1h

+Finished technical documentation page, with some lazy CSS and lazy CSS for mobile responsiveness

+Finished HTML section in FCC and am planning on doing my personal portfolio page, will look at some designs and see what I like

+Plan on writing the first version with my own CSS (and displaying that it's my own) - may rewrite using some libraries and add Javascript later on.

+Last part of the HTML AND CSS side of FCC before finishing the first section!

+THEN STARTING JAVASCRIPT! :)

+**Link To work** [Codepen] (https://codepen.io/jamiedavis/pen/wQEywd) **Link To work:** [FreeCodeCamp] (https://www.freecodecamp.org)

+##Tweet Message:
+Day12: Time Spent:1h Thoughts: Finished of technical documentation page and finished off the HTML section of FCC (for full completion) plan on making a big effort to my personal portfolio page, may even host it! https://codepen.io/jamiedavis/pen/wQEywd … #100daysofcode #FreeCodeCamp

 ### Day 11: 29 November, 2018

 **Today's progress**: Time spent: 1h